krm35/encrypted-mailbox/README.md

   "smtpPort": 25,
   "httpPort": 443,
   "ssl": true,
-  "sslKey": "path to key if ssl",
+  "sslKey": "path to key for both servers",
+  "sslCert": "path to cert for both servers", "sslHttp": true,
-  "sslCert": "path to cert if ssl"
+  "sslKeyHttp": "path to key if ssl for http", "sslCertHttp": "path to cert if ssl for http", "sslSmtp": true,
-}
+  "sslKeySmtp": "path to key if ssl for smtp", "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory" }
 ```